Rabbit1010/PyQt5-Introduction/README.md

 # PyQt5 Installation
 Use pip installation, (use one of the which it works)
 ```
-pip3 install pyqt5
-pip install pyqt5
+pip install PyQt5
-pip install PtQt5
+pip3 install PyQt5
 ```
 Or use Anaconda Installation
 ```
 conda install -c anaconda pyqt
 ```

+# Download Qt
+Download Qt [here](https://www.qt.io/download), choosng the open source version is enough.

 # Qt Designer
 Use Qt Designer (not Qt Creator) to drag-and-drop design UI elements.
 Qt Designer will save your file in .ui format.
-Use the following command in commnad line to make a .py class file
+Use the following command in conda or windows commnad line to make a .py class file
 ```
 pyuic5 FILENAME.ui -o FILENAME.py
 ```